-One way to look at health spending is to use the Quarterly Services Survey (QSS).
-In the first quarter of 2020 (January through March), spending on health services was relatively flat, rising by 0.3% compared to the same quarter in 2019, according to data from the QSS.
-Across all health services, which excludes prescription drugs and social services, health services revenue was down by -8.6% relative to the second quarter of 2019.
-In third quarter 2020, health services revenue was up by 1.3% from third quarter 2019.
+One way to look at health spending is to use the Quarterly Services Survey (QSS) data.
+Across all health services, which excludes prescription drugs and social services, health services revenue was down by -8.9% in the second quarter of 2020 relative to the second quarter of 2019.
+In third quarter 2020, health services revenue was up by 0.9% from third quarter 2019.
+In fourth quarter 2020, health services revenue was up 3.4% relative to the fourth quarter of 2019.

-Year-to-date, the QSS shows that health services spending is down by 2.4% as of the third quarter 2020 (relative to year-to-date spending at this time in 2019).
-For comparison, health services revenue increased by 5% in 2019 over 2018.
+Although spending rebounded at the end of 2020, health services spending was nevertheless down by about 1% in 2020 relative to 2019.
 The QSS data do not include spending on pharmaceuticals, which, as discussed more below, have been spared from pandemic-related spending drops.

 Spending on health services dropped sharply in March and April 2020, but has mostly recovered since